pseudocoders/GPT-notes/road/auth.md

 ## Sharing information between servlets at context level

+Communication between servlets at the context level can be achieved using the ServletContext object provided by the servlet container.
+The ServletContext object represents a context, which is a web application's environment.
+It allows servlets within the same web application to share information and communicate with each other.

+Each servlet has access to its ServletContext object via the getServletContext() method inherited from the HttpServlet class.
+ServletContext provides a shared storage space where data can be stored and accessed by multiple servlets.
+This storage space is commonly referred to as the "context attributes."
+Servlets can store data in the ServletContext using the setAttribute() method, and retrieve the stored data using the getAttribute() method.

+It's important to note that the ServletContext is shared across all servlets within the same web application.
+Therefore, proper synchronization mechanisms should be implemented when accessing or modifying shared data to ensure thread safety, especially in scenarios with concurrent access.

+### Example

 To explain the use of sessions at the level of servlet context, I will provide an example where we implement three servlets and maintain a visitor counter for each servlet.
 The visitor counters will be persisted in a file.

 Let's begin by creating the three servlets: